engpok/Calenduuh/support.md

 ---

-## New in Version 2:
+## New in Version 2.1:
- - Help is now a link to this browser page
+  - Text box borders more prominent
- - No longer two apps (paid and free); now: single app with In-App-Purchase
+  - font changing buttons now in appointment editor

 ---